The Jerry Baker Memorial Velodrome at Marymoor Park

 National Championships have since returned in ’86, ’89, ’91, ’92, ’94, ’98, “02 and 2014.
 Each year nearly 18,000 people attended the five-day competition, breaking all existing National Championships attendance records.

 Beginning with opening night 1975, all racing programs at the Velodrome were organized by the Washington State Bicycling Association (WSBA), in cooperation with the King County Department of Parks and Recreation.
 In 1991, the WSBA was replaced by the Marymoor Velodrome Association (MVA), a non-profit, volunteer organization whose membership consists of local racers and enthusiasts.
-The MVA Mission: Providing education and developing the Northwest track cycling community through classes, clinics, and racing.
+The MVA Mission: “Create an environment that inspires and strengthens the community’s passion for cycling, health and well-being.
+Sustainably operate a nationally recognized velodrome and recreation facility for the benefit of generations to come.”
 The MVA continues to operate the Velodrome, working on a budget befitting the volunteer organization that it is, but with a professional flair that makes first-time spectators wonder where the office staff resides.

 In 1977, just two years after the Velodrome opened, the WSBA hosted the National Championships for the first time.
 National Championships have since returned in ’86, ’89, ’91, ’92, ’94, ’98, and 2001.
 Each year nearly 18,000 people attended the five-day competition, breaking all existing National Championships attendance records.
 Over the years, Marymoor has been a regular stop for the Sundance Grand Prix, the 7-Eleven/Bicycling Magazine Grand Prix, the regional Olympic Trials, and several Olympic and Pan-Am development meets, as well as the 1990 Goodwill Games which saw 16,000 spectators enjoying the racing.